What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 The number of medicinal properties of stevia is very large.
 Its effect on the human body is very individual.

-1. Stevioside particles help to improve the work of the pancreas, which leads to the normalization of its functioning.
+1. Stevioside particles help improve the functioning of the pancreas, which leads to normalization of its functioning.

-2. When using small doses, a decrease in blood pressure is noted, and at large doses, vice versa.
-That is why the dosage should be strictly individual.
-Indications for use different tinctures, decoctions, extracts can be a lot, but before you start taking it, you should consult your doctor.
+2. When using small doses, a decrease in blood pressure is observed, and when taking large doses, the opposite is true.
+This is why the dosage should be strictly individual.
+Indications for use different tinctures, decoctions, extracts can be many, but before you start taking it, you need to consult your doctor.

-3. The same characteristic feature is noted when taking small and large doses with a downed heart rhythm.
-When not large doses- increases, with large - slows down.
+3. The same characteristic feature is observed when taking small and large doses with a broken heart rhythm.
+If not large doses- becomes more frequent, and when large - slows down.

 4. It can slow down the reproduction and growth of pathogenic microorganisms.
-It is thanks to this that our teeth are less susceptible to caries, and the gums to periodontal disease.
-Indeed, with diabetes, it is he who causes tooth loss.
-It is very common to meet abroad chewing gums and toothpastes honey grass.
+It is thanks to this that our teeth are less susceptible to caries, and our gums are less susceptible to periodontal disease.
+After all, in diabetes mellitus it is the cause of tooth loss.
+Abroad you can often find chewing gum and toothpastes with honey grass.

 The benefit of the plant lies in its bactericidal properties: